 \section{Introduction}

 With the rapid evolution of technology, data are increasingly being acquired and represented as trajectories or images in various scientific domains.
 This trend can be observed in disciplines such as meteorology, biology, medicine, and engineering, among others.
 Consequently, functional data analysis (FDA) has emerged as a prominent field of study with significant applications across numerous real-world domains.
 It is a branch of statistics concerned with the analysis of infinite-dimensional variables and can be treated as a generalization of the standard multivariate data analysis.
 The work of this paper is partially motivated by a financial data set provided by the Credit Research Initiative of National University of Singapore (NUS-CRI).
-The Probability of Default (PD) is a metric used to quantify the likelihood of an obligor being unable to honor its financial obligations and is the core credit product of the NUS-CRI corporate default prediction system built on the forward intensity model of \cite{duan2012multiperiod}.
+The Probability of Default (PD) quantifies the likelihood of an obligor defaulting on its financial obligations.
+It is a core credit product of the NUS-CRI corporate default prediction system, which is based on the forward intensity model of \cite{duan2012multiperiod}.
 This financial data set contains the mean PD values aggregated by the economy of domicile and sector of each firm from 2012 to 2021.
 As a result, each economy can be represented by multiple curves, with each curve representing the aggregate PD of a specific sector, illustrating an example of multivariate functional observations.
 It is of interest to compare the mean aggregated PD curves corresponding to four important factors, namely, energy, financial, real estate, and industrial in the various regions, including Asia Pacific (Developed), Asia Pacific (Emerging), Eurozone, and Non-Eurozone are all the same.
 This leads to a $k$-sample problem for multivariate functional data (MFD) which is a special case of the general linear hypothesis testing (GLHT) problem for MFD.